Solar power on a boat: easy, right?

 But, really, how many panels do you need for your 300Ah battery bank with a 120Ah daily consumption?

-Breaking this down to some rough calculations, we can say that our 120Ah consumption x 12-volt system = 1,440Wh.
+Breaking this down to rough calculations, our 120Ah consumption x 12-volt system = 1,440Wh.
 But as you know, the stated performance in the panel’s spec sheet is seldom achieved due to dozens of external factors and/or some plain misrepresentations from some foreign manufacturers (let’s not name any specific countries).
 So your 200-watt solar panel may only produce 150 watts because the sun is not at right angles, there is a little dust in the air or on your panels and the odd cloud is drifting past…

 Polycrystalline vs Monocrystalline solar panels